 In the re-noticed regulations, credit-earning opportunities continue to be awarded prospectively (except for the Educational Merit Credits) to inmates for good behavior and successful program participation and completion, since inmate participation and documentation of programming was not uniform prior to Proposition 57.
 In addition, Third-Strike inmates will not be included in the nonviolent offender parole review process.

 The Proposition 57 regulations include an increase in credit-earning opportunities for inmate participation in in-prison programs and activities, as well as parole consideration for nonviolent offenders once they have served the full-term of their primary offense.
 The emergency regulations approved in the spring have allowed CDCR to fully implement the provisions of the proposition, including the expansion of the Good Conduct Credits, which began on May 1, 2017; the nonviolent offender parole review process on July 1, 2017; and the credit-earning opportunities for Milestone Completion, Rehabilitative Achievement, Educational Merit, and Extraordinary Conduct, which went into effect on August 1, 2017.

 The revised text of the regulations codifies the historic reform overwhelmingly passed by voters in November 2016 and gives inmates a strong incentive to participate in and complete rehabilitative programs.
 Furthermore, the most dangerous offenders remain in prison; taxpayer dollars are spent as prudently as possible; and we avoid the release of offenders by the court due to the federally-imposed population cap on CDCR.

 Proposition 57 does not apply to condemned inmates and those serving life-without-the-possibility-of-parole sentences.

-Read the Proposition 57 revised regulations, as well as responses to the top issues raised during the public comment period.
+Read the Proposition 57 revised regulations (link no longer available), as well as responses to the top issues raised during the public comment period (link no longer available).

 For more information, visit www.cdcr.ca.gov/proposition57.